 12.1.
 Overview of Python and LAMMPS

 LAMMPS can work together with Python in three ways.
 First, Python can wrap LAMMPS through the its library interface, so that a Python script can create one or more instances of LAMMPS and launch one or more simulations.
-In Python lingo, this is “extending” Python with LAMMPS.
+In Python lingo, this is called “extending” Python with a LAMMPS module.

-Third, LAMMPS can use the Python interpreter, so that a LAMMPS input script can invoke Python code directly, and pass information back-and-forth between the input script and Python functions you write.
-This Python code can also callback to LAMMPS to query or change its attributes.
+Third, LAMMPS can use the Python interpreter, so that a LAMMPS input script or styles can invoke Python code directly, and pass information back-and-forth between the input script and Python functions you write.
+This Python code can also callback to LAMMPS to query or change its attributes through the LAMMPS Python module mentioned above.
 In Python lingo, this is “embedding” Python in LAMMPS.
-When used in this mode, Python can perform operations that the simple LAMMPS input script syntax cannot.
+When used in this mode, Python can perform script operations that the simple LAMMPS input script syntax can not.